Is Squarespace Good for SEO?

 Keyword Research and Optimization

 Squarespace does not include keyword research tools, but that is true of every website platform.
-You need external tools - Google Keyword Planner (free), Ubersuggest, Ahrefs, or SEMrush - to find the terms your audience is searching for.
+You need external tools, Google Keyword Planner (free), Ubersuggest, Ahrefs, or SEMrush, to find the terms your audience is searching for.

 Once you have your target keywords, optimize each page by placing them in the meta title, meta description, H1 heading, first paragraph, and naturally throughout the content.
 Squarespace gives you full control over all of these elements.
 Use the SEO panel for meta fields and the page editor for headings and body text.